- ① A consequence of Fermat’s principle from optics is that

 will follow a path that minimizes the time to get from the first point to

 the second point.
-Snell’s law can be shown to follow from this fact
+Snell’s law can be shown to follow directly from this

-- ③ Read the papers of Wolff and Kurlander (1990) and Tannenbaum, Tannenbaum, and Wozny (1994), and apply some of the techniques described to modify pbrt to model the effect of light polarization.
+- ③ Read the paper of Wolff and Kurlander (1990) and the course notes of Wilkie and Weidlich (2012) and apply some of the techniques described to modify pbrt to model the effect of light polarization.
+(A more in-depth review of the principles of polarization is provided by Collett (1993).)
 Set up scenes and render images of them that demonstrate a significant difference when polarization is accurately modeled.
+For this, you will need to implement a polarized version of the Fresnel equations and add BSDFs that model optical elements like linear polarizers and retarders.

 - ③ Construct a scene with an actual geometric model of a rough plane with a large number of mirrored microfacets, and illuminate it with an area light source.
 Place the camera in the scene such that a very large number of microfacets are in each pixel’s area, and render images of this scene using hundreds or thousands of pixel samples.
 Compare the result to using a flat surface with a microfacet-based BRDF model.
 How well can you get the two approaches to match if you try to tune the microfacet BRDF parameters?
 Can you construct examples where images rendered with the true microfacets are actually visibly more realistic due to better modeling the effects of masking, self-shadowing, and interreflection between microfacets?